-- 36.3.
+- 36.1.
+The examining of doctoral dissertations comprises two complementary processes: firstly, the independent assessment of the dissertation by each examiner in the form of examiners' reports (consisting of part A and B) and secondly an oral examination, where there is an engagement with the candidate.
+An oral examination is an integral part of the examination process.
+66 - 36.2.
+The oral examination is facilitated by and takes place under the supervision of the non-examining chairperson, who is in possession of all the examiners' reports and recommendations.67 - 36.3.
 The candidate must be physically present at the oral examination, unless alternative arrangements have been made with the prior written approval from the chairperson of the Research Committee.
 Such alternative arrangements must be made by the non-examining chairperson, if necessary with assistance from the candidate and/or the supervisor(s), to the satisfaction of the chairperson of the Research Committee. - 36.4.
 The supervisor(s) attend(s) the oral examination as (an) observer(s) and take(s) no part in the discussion.
 The supervisor(s) may attend the oral virtually by way of telephone, Skype, or similar virtual meeting software.
 A valid oral examination can be conducted in the absence of the supervisor(s), but it is desirable that the supervisor(s) is/are present, at least virtually. - 36.5.
 Where an oral examination is conducted, it may bear upon the dissertation, and upon such dissertation-related areas as have been agreed upon beforehand. - 36.6.
-The supervisor(s) may decide to disclose anonymised parts of the reports from the examiners to the candidate before the oral to enable the candidate to prepare for the oral examination. - 36.7.
-External examiners may be brought to Stellenbosch, at the University's expense, from within the borders of South Africa for the purpose of the oral examination, but are not transported to Stellenbosch at University expense from beyond South Africa's borders, unless a department is prepared to pay such costs.
-68 It is preferred that at least examiners who are based in the Western Cape travel to Stellenbosch for the oral.
-However, the oral can take place by way of telephone, Skype, or similar virtual meeting software to accommodate participation in the oral for examiners who are not able to attend the oral in person.
-69 This paragraph applies to an oral conducted by the assessor as well. - 36.8.
-An oral examination takes place: - 36.8.1.
-By all three examiners if the provisional outcome as determined by the non-examining chairperson is that there is unanimity among the examiners that the degree should be conferred (see paragraph 34.4 above and paragraph 36.9 below);
+The supervisor(s) may decide to disclose anonymised parts of the reports from the examiners to the candidate before the oral to enable the candidate to prepare for the oral examination.

-68 Calendar 2023 (Part 1 General) Postgraduate Qualifications para 6.7.7.
+66 Yearbook 2024 (Part 1 General) Postgraduate Qualifications para 6.7.3.

-69 Calendar 2023 (Part 1 General) Postgraduate Qualifications para 6.7.6.
+67 Yearbook 2024 (Part 1 General) Postgraduate Qualifications para 6.7.8.